Louis Chase on Language Embodiment in Gaming

 Any advice for thesising, or soon to be thesising students?

-Chase’s main suggestions were to keep scope under control and plan from the onset how you’re going to do your analysis while you’re designing your experiment.
+Chase's main suggestions were to keep scope under control and know from the onset how you’re going to do analysis while designing your experiment.
 “Don’t make commitments to doing specific things without knowing what they may or may not tell you,” they said, focusing on experimental design.
 “With quantitative study [you should] be sure you know how you’re going to be analyzing your results and know what to do if you don’t find exactly what you expect.”

 Anything else you’d like to share with the Reed student body?